Sitecore-Hackathon/2019-Cheese-n-Frog/README.md

 Category: "Best enhancement to JSS to change a JSS component rendering behavior based on user's session data"

 Youtube video: **[Dinocore highlights](http://youtube.com/watch?v=xxx)**
-   - Create a 2 – 10 minutes video explaining the module’s functionality (A link to youtube video)
-   - What problem was solved
-   - How did you solve it
-   - What is the end result

 ## What it solves
 The solution shows a way to personalise JSS client behaviour based on data from/thru the sitecore server.
 Personalitation by user context showcased using a simple game and using the highscores as data.